pbinkley/wpa-workers/index.md

   height: '500px'
 ---

 This site is a preliminary sharing of some research on a WPA white-collar project in Cleveland.
-It uses a letter signed by 73 workers in the Court Records project to establish a set of demographic data from the 1940 census as a entry point to investigating the conditions of the workers and their engagement with the project.
+It uses a letter signed by 73 workers in the Court Records project to establish a set of demographic data from the 1940 census as an entry point to investigating the conditions of the workers and their engagement with the project.
 It is very much a work in progress.

 ### The Letter